 Discover Ibn Battuta’s Adventures

-If you want to know more about the Prince of Travelers, Ibn Battuta and his exciting adventures, participate at the upcoming International Festival of Ibn Battuta which is now in its second edition.
-The event is happening on November 9 to 12, 2017 and will be held at the city of Tangier, Morocco.
+If you want to know more about the Prince of Travelers, Ibn Battuta, and his exciting adventures, participate at the upcoming International Festival of Ibn Battuta which is now in its second edition.
+The event is happening on November 9 to 12, 2017 and will be held in the city of Tangier, Morocco.

 Organized by the Moroccan Association of Ibn Battuta, this one of a kind event will feature carnivals, conferences, outdoor screening of travel movies, music shows, street art and other exhibitions in line.
 The activities will be promoting the culture of traveling and how travelers can become Ambassadors of Peace.